TankistPro/SimpleChat/README.md

 - Node.js (framework Express.js),
 - Socket.io.

-This chat does not use DataBase, instead of this all information save in JavaScript *map object*.
+This chat does not use DataBase, instead of this all information saves in JavaScript *map object*.

 ❗ The app is still in development mode ❗